 The Red Shirt in Star Munchkin can be sacrificed to allow you to run away successfully.
 In the event you fight a monster and win (meaning you don't have to run away), there's still a 1/6 chance "the redshirt got overexcited and sacrificed himself anyway".

-Combat-oriented players are surprised by Bastila's sacrifice on the Leviathan in Knights of the Old Republic, since they will be doing quite well against Darth Malak when it happens.
+Combat-oriented players are surprised by astila's sacrifice on the Leviathan in Knights of the Old Republic, since they will be doing quite well against Darth Malak when it happens.
 It's even possible to get an early cutscene if you defeat him.
+Of course, said character should have been able to do just as well against him.

 Dead Space 2's DLC Story, Severed, has a bad example.
 Gabe could have just pushed Victor out of the way to avoid the blast from the grenade he set off.
 However, he was holding the Idiot Ball at the time and decides to slam Victor's face into the ground before the grenade went off.
 Sealing Gabe's fate.